Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 # Manage the queries

 Queries can be predefined to determine the data that may be accessed by specific user groups.
-Instead of entering and executing a query directly in the MySQL console, the user can simply select the query to be executed from the list of queries.
+Instead of entering and executing a query directly in the MySQL console, the users can simply select the query to be executed from the list of queries.

 Data can be accessed via API and download, that is, users must be logged in to the *Actindo Core1 Platform*, or via public download in a web browser.
 In the case of public download, a download link and a UUID (Universally Unique Identifier) are required.
 Queries can be read-only, that is, the mere access and retrieval of available data, or write access can be enabled, which additionally allows to modify the data contained in the database.